liofal/streamlink/README.md

-# ⚠️Important⚠️ Update: Release Process and Versioning

-This project now utilizes an automated release build system based on **Semantic Versioning (SemVer)**.
-This means releases will follow the `vX.Y.Z` format (e.g., `v3.3.4`) instead of the previous `X.Y.Z` format.

-While the new versioned tags (like `v3.3.4`) are recommended for stability, the previous release mechanism updating the `latest` tag remains active.
-If you rely on the `latest` tag, please ensure your system is configured to always pull the newest image to get updates, as `latest` will track the most recent build, regardless of its stability status compared to specific versioned releases.

 # ⚠️ Disclaimer ⚠️
 We have renamed the master branch to main for clarity and to follow best practices.
 Please reconfigure your branch origin with the following commands: